shwetam19/Movie-Ratings-Analysis/README.md

-# Comparison of Bollywood and Hollywood Movies
+## Comparison of Bollywood and Hollywood Movies

-# Description
 This project aims to compare Bollywood and Hollywood movies based on their average ratings over the years.

 ## Features